 And who knows?
 A passive stakeholder is one great product feature away from being a passionate stakeholder.

 Need help developing your Stakeholder Communication Strategy?

-M2.0 Communications, one of the top pr agencies in the Philippines, offers PR Advisory services, including Stakeholder Management.
+M2.0 Communications, one of the top PR firms in the Philippines, offers PR Advisory services, including Stakeholder Management and Stakeholder Engagement.